-announcement days span day t-1 to t+2, where day t is the earnings announcement day (per Compustat).
-Dividend announcement days span day t-1 to t+2, where day t is the dividend announcement day (per CRSP).
+To test the robustness of our results, we calculate buy-sell imbalances for abnormal volume partitions, return partitions, and news and no-news for earnings announcement days, dividend announcement days, and other days.
+Earnings announcement days span day t-1 to t+2, where day t is the earnings announcement day (per Compustat).
+Dividend announcement days span day t-1 to t+2, where day t-1 to t+2, where day t is the dividend announcement day (per CRSP).
 We include all dividend announcements regardless of type.
-As seen in Figure 4, for volume,
+As seen in Figure 4, for volume, return, and news sorts, the buy-sell imbalance results are qualitatively similar across the three partitions.20